opensearch-project/opensearch-ruby/opensearch-transport/README.md

 ### Setting Hosts

-To connect to a specific Elasticsearch host:
+To connect to a specific OpenSearch host:

     OpenSearch::Client.new host: 'search.myserver.com'